jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 utilize GPU cards for efficient estimation of mixture parameters.
 The two models are `DPMixtureModel` and `HDPMixtureModel`, describing a truncated Dirichlet process mixture model, and a hierarchical truncated Dirichlet process mixture model.

 `DPMixtureModel` has two methods of estimating parameters of the model for a given dataset, the first using Markov chain monte carlo (MCMC) and the second using Bayesian expectation maximization (BEM).
-Sensible defaults for hyper-parameters have been chosen that in our experience perform satisfactorily on all FCS data samples we have analyzed.
-If they need changing, hyper-parameters can be changed by changing instance variables associated with the `DPMixtureModel` and `HDPMixtureModel` objects.
+The hyperparameters for the mixture model are values that govern the prior distributions.
+Similar prior distributions to those selected here were used in [Cron2013]_ and [Richards2014]_ and experience suggests these are appropriate for a wide variety of cytokine panels.
+Furthermore, examples of model parameterization can be found in the FCM documentation examples section [[link]].
+If they need changing, hyper-parameters can be changed by changing instance variables associated with the `DPMixtureModel` or `HDPMixtureModel` objects.

+The hyperparameters for the mixture model are values that govern the prior distributions.
+Similar prior distributions to those selected here were used in [cite PlosComp paper and Comp Immuno Methods paper etc] and experience suggests these are appropriate for a wide variety of cytokine panels.
+Furthermore, examples of model parameterization can be found in the FCM documentation examples section [[link]].

 .. code-block:: python
    :linenos: